stateless-solutions/litepaper/litepaper.md

-While the issues identified have the most pronounced impact in the Ethereum ecosystem, Stateless middleware is designed to be adaptable to various blockchain and decentralized networks, ensuring that the provided security enhancements can be applied to a wider range of decentralized application development.
+While the issues identified have the most pronounced impact in the Ethereum ecosystem, Stateless middleware is designed to be adaptable to various blockchain and decentralized networks, ensuring that the provided security enhancements can be applied to a wider range of decentralized development.

 ## Stateless From the Perspective of an Application Developer